equinor/mad-expo-core/README.md

 - :inbox_tray: [Bug and feature tracker](https://github.com/equinor/mad-expo-core/projects/1)
 - :inbox_tray: [Bug and feature tracker for React Native Expo Template](https://equinor-sds-si.atlassian.net/jira/software/c/projects/GDEXPO/boards/193)

-# How to use this package
+# Installation
-And your project is using `npm`, run:
+If your project is using `npm`, run the following in your project terminal:
 ```sh
 npm install https://github.com/equinor/mad-expo-core
 ```
-Else if your project is using `yarn`, run:
+If your project is using `yarn`, run:
 ```sh
 yarn install https://github.com/equinor/mad-expo-core
 ```